-Pupils should know: Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+Pupils should know: Sex education as agreed in St Catherine's Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.
+Key scientific facts about human reproduction.
+Sexual behaviour within the context of loving relationships.